rapidsai/docker/dockerhub-readme.md

 For issues with RAPIDS libraries like cuDF, cuML, RMM, or others file an issue in the related GitHub project.

-Additional help can be found on [Stack Overflow](https://stackoverflow.com/tags/rapids) or [Google Groups](https://groups.google.com/forum/#!forum/rapidsai).
+Additional help can be found on [Stack Overflow](https://stackoverflow.com/tags/rapids).